pburakov/cs/README.md

  If you never used Python before, I strongly recommend to get familiar with its syntax and modules, before starting.

-The contents of this repository are not a replacement for Computer Science class.
-I started working on this repository when I was preparing for interviews as I needed to brush up on my CS skills.
-Solutions repository contains solutions of some common problems that are encountered on interviews or set the pattern for their solution.
+The contents of this repository is sort of a cheat-sheet for a Computer Science class.
+I started working on this repository when I was preparing for interviews as I wanted to brush up on my CS skills.

 ## Usage Notes
 I often use single-letter variables, because that is how they appear in the most